 - pots and pans

-- blankets, pillows, sleeping bags for the kids
+- blankets, pillows, and sleeping bags for the kids

 - dog dishes, dog beds, poop bags, etc.